 A schematic diagram for the DAQ electronics for the Right HRS is shown in Fig. 2.
 The electron and pion triggers were formed by passing shower (SS) and preshower (PS) signals or their sums, called total shower (TS) signals, through discriminators with different thresholds.
-For electron triggers, logical ANDs of the preshower discriminator and the total shower discriminator outputs were used.
-For pion triggers, low threshold discriminators on the total shower signal alone were used to reject background.
-These signals were then combined with signals from scintillators and the gas cherenkov (called electron or pion "VETO" signals) to form electron or pion triggers for each shower and preshower group.
-The electron VETO signals required the gas cherenkov to be triggered, while the pion VETO required the opposite.
+For electron triggers, logical ANDs of the PS discriminator and the TS discriminator outputs were used.
+For pion triggers, low threshold discriminators on the TS signal alone were used to reject background.
+These signals were then combined with signals from scintillators and the gas Cherenkov (called electron or pion "VETO" signals) to form electron or pion triggers for each shower and preshower group.
+The electron VETO signals required the gas Cherenkov to be triggered, while the pion VETO required the opposite.
 The electron or pion triggers from all six groups on the Left HRS (eight groups for the Right HRS) were then ORed together to form the global electron or pion triggers for the Left (Right) HRS.
 All triggers - electron and pions from each group, as well as the final global triggers - were counted using scalers.
+Because pions do not produce large enough